DynaPlex/DynaPlex/docs/source/getting_started/hpc.rst

 **0. Download and unzip LibTorch (Only on Snellius):**

-    Easiest way to link LibTorch: tou can download the LibTorch version for Linux and upload it (still zipped) to your home folder.
+    Easiest way to link LibTorch: you can download the LibTorch version for Linux and upload it (still zipped) to your home folder.
 Next, you can unzip the library:

     .. code-block:: bash